RuiFSP/RuiFSP/README.md

 - 📊 Data Enthusiast: I have a deep love for data and am always looking for insights and patterns that can drive decision-making and innovation.

-## Let's Connect

-I'm always open to connecting with fellow data enthusiasts, learners, and anyone who shares my passion for data science.
-Feel free to reach out to me on [mention your preferred social media platforms or contact information].

 ## My Toolbox

 - **Programming Languages:** Python